-To save this tutorial for another time, just share it to your Pinterest boards with the pinnable image above.
+To save this tutorial for another time, just share it to your Pinterest boards with the pinnable image below.

 This block could easily be pieced using a variety of scrappy dark fabrics, too.

 |Patch||Fabric||Qty||Finished Block Size|

 |2||D||1||5 1/4”||6 1/4”||8 1/4”||10 1/4”|

 |3||L||1||2”||2 1/2”||3 1/2”||4 1/2”|

 |Grid Size||1 1/2"||2 "||3 "||4”|

 The Ribbon Quilt block is the perfect opportunity to use the 8-at-a-time method for making HST.
 We'll start with patches that are slightly over-sized and then trim to perfection once the stitching is complete.

 To begin, on the backside of the #1 square draw a light diagonal line between each pair of corners.
 I prefer a mechanical pencil for this marking because the line stays nice and fine.

 Layer the #1 and #2 squares with right sides together (RST) and stitch a 1/4" from both sides of each diagonal line.
 Pin if it helps you keep the layers together.
 (The red arrow below points to my 'spider'—a scrap piece of fabric that I begin my stitching on to prevent my machine from chewing up the point of the two squares.)